|Hoplite Home Page

 paint.
 I decided not to paint the bowl, which in

-bad idea.
-If it were painted, any mistakes in painting
+retrospect was a bad idea.
+If it were painted, any

-shields were most likely painted in ancient times!
-Go
+likely painted in ancient times!
+Go with what they

 |Yea, it's a shield!
 The bird is taken

-a couple vase paintings.
-While working through several
+from a couple vase paintings.
+While working through

-on paper, I was trying to make it more realistically
+several iterations on paper, I was trying to make it more

-vase painting!
-This is also casein paint, so I will
+painting!
+This is also casein paint, so I will let it

-for a few weeks before giving the entire surface a coat of
+cure for a few weeks before giving the entire surface a coat

 FURTHER CONSTRUCTION NOTES, based on the construction of my first shield.

-I used a variety of plywood scraps, all different in
+variety of plywood scraps, all different in thickness, and

-the bowl.
 (Actually it looks like I drew the center a little thin, but

-thin, but that will save a little weight!)
-The total
+that will save a little weight!)
+The total size of

 Glue the rings together,

-For ease of smoothing, don't glue the body to the rim yet.
+strength.
+For ease of smoothing, don't glue the body to the

 SMOOTHING--Once the glue is dry, the fun begins: making the whole thing smooth, inside and out.
 For the outside, I used a drawknife near the edge, and a chisel closer to the middle, to remove as much obviously extraneous wood as possible.
 Be careful about the grain of the wood--hitting it at the wrong angle can rip up more than you want to remove.
 But I found that otherwise there was not much problem with big holes needing puttying.
 Most of the rest I did with a rasp, which was hot and strenuous but faster than I had expected.
 Use a nice big rasp and don't be timid with it.
 PLEASE GET POWER TOOLS!!
 Planer, angle grinder, belt sander.
 (I was only able to borrow a belt sander when I was mostly done.)
 It can be helpful to smooth out a strip c.
 2" wide from edge to center as a guide and test area.
 The idea is to eliminate any trace of the steps, but not to go any deeper.
 Do a lot of eyeballing and run your hand CAREFULLY over the surface to find high spots.